-Getting Better by Being Wrong: My Conversation with Poker Pro Annie Duke [The Knowledge Project Ep. #37]
+Getting Better by Being Wrong with Annie Duke [The Knowledge Project Ep. #37]

 On this episode, best-selling author and professional poker player Annie Duke (@AnnieDuke) and I discuss how to disagree without being disagreeable, spotting biases that sabotage our success, how to find signal in noise, and reliable decision-making models for high stakes, high-pressure situations.